lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 <pre><code>pip install --user --install-option="--install-scripts=/usr/local/bin" ./snap.tar.gz</code></pre>
 And to make it work (i.e., allow python to find this package), I added the following line to the ".bash_profile" file in my home directory
 <pre><code>export PYTHONPATH=$PYTHONPATH:/home/linly/.local/lib/python2.6/site-packages/</code></pre>
+<h3>Import module installed in home directory</h3>
+I don't have "sudo" permission that allows me to install packages to any compute node, but I don't want to bother Chris (our cluster admin) every time I need a new package.
+Fortunately, it turns out that you can do the following when you run an interactive or batch python job (for the latter, include the following commands in the script)
+<pre><code>
+#import the sys package to use one of its methods later
+import sys
+#append the path of the parent directory of your package
+sys.path.append("/home/linly/.local/lib/python2.6/site-packages/")
+#import your package
+import networkx as nx
+</code></pre>
 <h3>Interact with Python</h3>
 As with R, you can simply type "phtyon" at the command line.